prysmaticlabs/prysm/sharding/README.md

 ## Basic Sharding Idea and Design

 A sharded blockchain system is made possible by having nodes store “signed metadata” in the main chain of latest changes within each shard chain.
 Through this, we manage to create a layer of abstraction that tells us enough information about the global, synced state of parallel shard chains.
-These messages are called **collation headers**, which are specific structures that encompass important information about the chainstate of a shard in question.
+These messages are called **cross-links**, which are specific structures that encompass important information about the shard blocks (known as **collations**) of a shard in question.
 Collations are created by actors known as **proposers** that are tasked with packaging transactions into collation bodies.
 These collations are then voted on by a party of actors known as **notaries**.
-These notaries are randomly selected for particular periods of time in certain shards and are then tasked into reaching consensus on these chains via a **proof of stake** system occurring through a smart contract on the Ethereum main chain.
+These notaries are randomly selected for particular periods of time in certain shards and are then tasked into reaching consensus on these chains via a **proof of stake** system.

+Cross-links are stored in blocks on a full proof of stake chain known as a **beacon chain**, which will be implemented as a sidechain to the Ethereum main chain initially.

-These collations are holistic descriptions of the state and transactions on a certain shard.
-A collation header at its most basic, high level summary contains the following information:
+Cross-links are holistic descriptions of the state and transactions on a certain shard.
+Transactions in a shard are stored in **collations** which contain both a collation header and collation body  A collation header at its most basic, high level summary contains information about who created it, when it was added to a shard, and its internal data stored as serialized blobs.

--   Information about what shard the collation corresponds to (let’s say shard 10)

 For detailed information on protocol primitives including collations, see: [Protocol Primitives](#protocol-primitives).
-We will have two types of nodes that do the heavy lifting of our sharding logic: **proposers and notaries**.
-The basic role of proposers is to fetch pending transactions from the txpool, wrap them into collations, and submit them to a smart contract on the Ethereum main chain.
+We will have a few types of nodes that do the heavy lifting of our sharding logic: **proposers, notaries, and attesters**.
+The basic role of proposers is to fetch pending transactions from the txpool, wrap them into collations, grow the shard chains, and submit cross-links to the beacon chain.

 <!--[Proposer{bg:wheat}]fetch txs-.->[TXPool], [TXPool]-.->[Proposer{bg:wheat}], [Proposer{bg:wheat}]-package txs>[Collation|header|body], [Collation|header|body]-submit header>[Sharding Manager Contract], [Notary{bg:wheat}]downloads collation availability and votes-.->[Sharding Manager Contract]-->
 ![proposers](https://yuml.me/69cbd7da.png)

-Notaries stake ETH into the contract and vote on collations submitted by proposers during a certain period.
+We still keep the Ethereum main chain and deploy a smart contract into it known as the **Validator Registration Contract**, where users can deposit and burn 32 ETH.
+Beacon chain nodes would listen to deposits in this contract and consequently queue up a user with the associated address as a validator in the beacon chain PoS system.
+Validators then become part of a registered validator set in the beacon chain, and are committees of validators are selected to become notaries on shard chains in certain periods of blocks until they are ventually reshuffled into different shards.

 Notaries are in charge of checking for data availability of such collations and reach consensus on canonical shard chains.
 So then, are proposers in charge of state execution?
 The short answer is that phase 1 will contain **no state execution**.
 Instead, proposers will simply package all types of transactions into collations and later down the line, agents known as executors will download, run, and validate state as they need to through possibly different types of execution engines (potentially TrueBit-style, interactive execution).

 This separation of concerns between notaries and proposers allows for more computational efficiency within the system, as notaries will not have to do the heavy lifting of state execution and focus solely on consensus through fork-choice rules.
 In this scheme, it makes sense that eventually **proposers** will become **executors** in later phases of a sharding spec.

-Notaries periodically get assigned to different shards, a period is defined as a certain interval of blocks.

 Given that we are splitting up the global state of the Ethereum blockchain into shards, new types of attacks arise because fewer resources are required to completely dominate a shard.
 This is why a **source of randomness** and periods are critical components to ensuring the integrity of the system.

 The Ethereum Wiki’s [Sharding FAQ](https://github.com/ethereum/wiki/wiki/Sharding-FAQ) suggests pseudorandom sampling of notaries on each shard.
 The goal is so that these notaries will not know which shard they will get in advance.
 Otherwise, malicious actors could concentrate resources into a single shard and try to overtake it (See: [1% Attack](https://medium.com/@icebearhww/ethereum-sharding-and-finality-65248951f649)).

-Casper Proof of Stake (Casper [FFG](https://arxiv.org/abs/1710.09437) and [CBC](https://arxiv.org/abs/1710.09437)) makes this quite trivial because there is already a set of global validators that we can select notaries from.
-The source of randomness needs to be common to ensure that this sampling is entirely compulsory and can’t be gamed by the notaries in question.

-In practice, the first phase of sharding will not be a complete overhaul of the network, but rather an implementation through a smart contract on the main chain known as the **Sharding Manager Contract (SMC)**.
-Its responsibility is to manage submitted collation headers and manage notaries.

-Among its basic responsibilities, the SMC is responsible for reconciling notaries across all shards.
-It is in charge of pseudorandomly sampling notaries from addresses that have staked ETH into the SMC.
-The SMC is also responsible for providing immediate collation header verification that records a valid collation header hash on the main chain.
-In essence, sharding revolves around being able to store collation headers and their associated votes in the main chain through this smart contract.
+Sharding revolves around being able to store shard metadata in a full proof of stake chain known as a beacon chain.
+For pseudorandomness generation, a RANDAO mechanism can be used in the beacon chain to shuffle validators securely.

 # Roadmap Phases

-Prysmatic Labs will follow the parts of the (now deprecated) Phase 1 Spec posted on [ETHResearch](https://ethresear.ch/t/sharding-phase-1-spec/1407) by the Foundation's research team to roll out a local version of qudratic sharding.
-In essence, the high-level sharding roadmap is as follows as outlined by Justin Drake:
+Prysmatic Labs will implement the beacon chain spec posted on [ETHResearch]() by the Foundation's research team and roll out a sharding client that communicates with this beacon.

-- Phase 1: Basic sharding without EVM
-  - Blob shard without transactions
-  - Proposers
-  - Notaries
-- Phase 2: EVM state transition function
-  - Full nodes only
-  - Asynchronous cross-contract calls only
-  - Account abstraction
-  - eWASM
-  - Archive accumulators
-  - Storage rent
-- Phase 3: Light client state protocol
-  - Executors
-  - Stateless clients
-- Phase 4: Cross-shard transactions
-  - Internally-synchronous zones
-- Phase 5: Tight coupling with main chain security
-  - Data availability proofs
-  - Casper integration
-  - Internally fork-free sharding
-  - Manager shard
-- Phase 6: Super-quadratic sharding
-  - Load balancing

-To concretize these phases, we will be releasing our implementation of sharding for the geth client as follows:
+To concretize these phases, we will be releasing our implementation of sharding and the beacon chain as follows:

 ## The Ruby Release: Local Network